aliceraffaele/aliceraffaele.github.io/_posts/2024-01-20-ejor-smtwap.md

 ---
-title: 'SMTWAP on European Journal of Operational Research'
+title: 'SMTWAP in the European Journal of Operational Research'
 date: 2024-01-20
 permalink: /posts/2024/01/ejor-smtwap/
 tags: